‘Everybody knows’ – My Pandemic in a Foreign Land

 So, I stopped waiting for agency replies and started experimenting with poetry and short fiction.

 The waves of my subconscious are calmer when I write.
 As I start on novel 2, the bulk of the work seems to happen when I leave my desk.
 The body moves and the mind loosens its grip.
 Some problems are practical: How old are my characters?
 How do they speak?
 Chunks of imagery or dialogue present themselves when I’m out walking or in a downward-facing dog.
-Words seem to dance through the mind like a song.

 I’ve set myself the goal of a messy first draft by Christmas.
 Readers of my blog, family and friends: please keep me accountable. 🙂